nicelion/nicelion/README.md

 ### Hi there 🤙🏼
 My name is Ian.
-I am currently an undergraduate education major at Clemson University with an interest and skill set in computer science.
+I am 3rd grade teacher who loves to program.

-I am currently an Undergraduate Researcher in the [IDEA Lab @ Clemson University](https://idealab.sites.clemson.edu/)
+I was an Undergraduate Researcher in the [IDEA Lab @ Clemson University](https://idealab.sites.clemson.edu/) while an elementary education major @ Clemson University.

 You can view my personal website and portfolio [here](https://www.iancthompson.dev).